 There is also an online verbal reasoning test to complete.

 About 12% of applicants are invited to the firm's assessment stage, which involves three components that last half a day in total.
 Both vacation scheme and direct training contract applicants go through this.

 There's a written assessment, which lasts 45 minutes and sees candidates asked to review draft documents, highlight the mistakes, discuss the ambiguous elements and redraft an extract so it is clear and correct.
 This does not require any knowledge of law and is designed to assess a candidate's ability to analyse the written word.

-Finally, there's also what the firm calls an ‘analytical interview’ during with applicants’ analytical skills are assessed.
-This lasts an hour and usually takes place with a different partner and an associate.
-Candidates are given 20 minutes to read a business-based article, usually from The Economist or FT, and are then quizzed on it.
+Finally, there's also what the firm calls an ‘analytical interview’ during which applicants’ analytical skills are assessed.
+This lasts an hour and takes place with a different partner and an associate.
+Candidates are given 20 minutes to read a business-based article, usually from The Economist or Financial Times, and are then quizzed on it.
 “You could be asked how the subject of the article could bring work into the firm, or what parts of the firm could be involved,” recalled a trainee of the process.
 “Mine was an article about Airbus – we ended up talking about the price of oil, the merits or otherwise of cheap airlines and new markets the firm could move into.
 They didn’t expect me to know that Freshfields had just done a huge Airbus deal, although obviously it would have been great if I had.”

 Austin adds: "We want people to stay with us.
 We want interesting people who will keep work in proportion to everything else in their lives.
 We always ask, 'What do you do for fun'?"

 The vacation scheme